 Perfect bite teeth alignment side view; with pictures

-The canines (the pointy teeth, the 3rd tooth from the midline), should line up similarly.
+The canines (the pointy teeth and the 3rd tooth from the midline) should line up similarly.
 The upper canine’s cusp should align in the middle of the lower canine and first premolar.
 You can see the above picture for reference.
 This is called a class 1 canine relationship.

 Should top and bottom teeth touch?
 With pictures

 The upper teeth should always overlap the lower teeth and be closer to the lips and cheeks.
-If they do not, edge to edge bite, underbite, or a cross-bite occurs.
+If they do not, an edge-to-edge bite, underbite, or a cross-bite occurs.

-The upper front teeth should jet out over the lower front teeth by a couple of mm.
+The upper front teeth should jet out over the lower front teeth by a couple of millimetres.
 The ideal is 1.5 to 2.5 mm overjet.
-This is called overjet and can commonly be confused for an overbite.
+This is called overjet and can commonly be confused with an overbite.

 Overbite is how far the top front teeth come down on the lower front teeth, closer to the gum tissue around the bottom teeth.
 You don’t want the top teeth coming down too close to the gum tissue, as it can damage the gums.